Rajdhumal6210/delta-demo/README.md

 # delta-demo
-this is for demo file.
+this is for git hub.